iosifidisvasileios/Large-Scale-Entity-Analysis/README.md

 # Large-Scale-Entity-Analysis

-This repository was developed for analysing large scale datasets which contains entities.
+This repository was developed for analysing large scale datasets which contain entities.

 Dataset must be in this form: